Teamkodesign/VoxEdit/README.md

 Once you've installed VoxEdit and set up your account, you're ready to start creating your voxel masterpieces!

+## Interface Overview

+When you launch VoxEdit, you'll be greeted with a clean and intuitive interface.
+Let's take a brief tour of the key elements:

+- **Menu Bar**: Located at the top, it provides access to various functionalities such as file operations, editing, viewing options, and more.

+- **Tool Palette**: Usually situated on the left or right side, it contains a selection of tools and brushes for sculpting, painting, and modifying your voxel models.

+- **Viewport**: The central area of the interface where you'll see your 3D model.
+You can rotate, zoom, and pan the view to get a better look at your creation.

+- **Timeline**: If you're working on an animation, the timeline panel appears at the bottom.
+It enables you to create and edit keyframes, control playback, and manage animation sequences.

+## Creating a New Project

+To start a new project in VoxEdit, follow these steps:

+1. Open VoxEdit if it's not already running.
+2. Click on **File** in the menu bar.
+3. Select **New Project** from the dropdown menu.
+4. Choose the desired project settings, such as size and frame rate, and click **Create**.
+5. A new project will be created, and you'll be ready to start building your voxel model.

+Remember to save your project regularly to avoid losing your progress.
+You can use the **Save** or **Save As** options under the **File** menu to save your work.

+In the next sections of this tutorial, we'll dive deeper into the specific tools and features of VoxEdit, guiding you through the process of creating impressive voxel-based models and animations.

 ## How to Use this Tutorial